We are funded by our readers and may receive a commission when you buy using links on our site.

 Malware, viruses, trojans, and worms, spyware, and trackers are just some of the risks that users face today from malicious files and programs.
 It’s important to choose an antivirus tool that can stop any of these assaults swiftly and efficiently.

-In order to find out how well HitmanPro performs against a number of attacks, I will run a few tests.
-This includes a real-time scanning test to see if the program can stop a variety of dangers.
-After testing the real-time scanning function of HitmanPro.Alert I will also check how well its on demand scanner works by finding malware that already exists on the local disk.
+I will run a few tests to find out how well HitmanPro performs against various attacks.
+This includes a real-time scanning test to see if the program can stop various dangers.
+After testing HitmanPro’s real-time scanning function, Alert, I will also check how well its on-demand scanner works by finding malware that already exists on the local disk.

-For the avoidance of doubt, the software I will use in my tests is the HitmanPro.Alert version, as it includes the on-demand scanning function of HitmanPro plus it has real-time scanning which I also want to test and compare against other antivirus programs.
+To avoid doubt, the software I will use in my tests is the HitmanPro.Alert version, as it includes the on-demand scanning function of HitmanPro and real-time scanning, which I also want to test and compare against other antivirus programs.

 Real-time scanning tests